 - 5.4.1 Requests for advisory interviews at the enquiry stage will be met wherever possible.
-Where appropriate, staff in the University's Admissions Office will assist admissions teams in fulfilling this requirement. - 5.4.2 Senior administrative staff in the University Admissions Office, Research Student Registry, or Partner College Admissions Offices will initiate offers to specified groups of applicants, in accordance with course entry criteria determined by Schools or Partner College admissions teams.
+Where appropriate, staff in the University's Admissions Office will assist admissions tutors in fulfilling this requirement. - 5.4.2 Senior administrative staff in the University Admissions Office or Partner College Admissions Offices will initiate offers to specified groups of applicants, in accordance with course entry criteria determined by Schools or Partner College admissions teams.
 Such criteria will be reviewed annually.
-All other decisions will be made by admissions tutors. - 5.4.3 Individual interviews may be required of applicants in the following categories, unless an offer can be made on the basis of the application alone: - Those with alternative qualifications - Applicants with experiential learning - Applicants with significant disabilities and/or learning difficulties - Special or unusual factors disclosed in application - Where an interview or audition is part of the usual selection process - 5.4.4 Normally two staff should be involved in any one interview or audition (except where the Disability Advisor is in attendance when there will be three). - 5.4.5 The University will not admit applicants unless there is a reasonable expectation that the applicant can fulfil the learning outcomes of the course and reach the required standard for the award. - 5.4.6 Applicants who are unsuccessful in their first choice course will be contacted and, wherever possible, an appropriate alternative course will be offered.
+All other decisions will be made by admissions tutors. - 5.4.3 Individual interviews may be required of applicants in the following categories, unless an offer can be made on the basis of the application alone: - Those with alternative qualifications - · Applicants with experiential learning - Special or unusual factors disclosed in application - · Where an interview or audition is part of the usual selection process - 5.4.4 Normally two staff should be involved in any one interview or audition. - 5.4.5 The University will not admit applicants unless there is a reasonable expectation that the applicant can fulfil the learning outcomes of the course and reach the required standard for the award. - 5.4.6 Applicants who are unsuccessful in their first choice course will be contacted and, wherever possible, an appropriate alternative course will be offered.
 Where an alternative course cannot be offered, the applicant will be given further advice and guidance. - 5.4.7 There is no right of appeal against a decision not to admit an applicant onto a particular course.
 However, applicants are entitled to know the reason(s) for their non-selection and to discuss these with the Admissions Tutor or relevant Admissions Office for the course.